Georgia sets all-time low unemployment record despite pandemic

 The number of employed Georgians rose above 5 million for the first time since the pandemic began, and the 161,786 listed as unemployed was at its lowest level since June 2001.

-“This is excellent progress for Georgia,” state Commissioner of Labor Mark Butler said Thursday.
-“It shows that the state’s economy is rapidly recovering, and [the labor department’s] programs, along with other state policies, are working to get people back to work.”
+“This is excellent progress for Georgia,” state Commissioner of Labor Mark Butler said.
+“It shows that the state’s economy is rapidly recovering, and (the labor department’s) programs, along with other state policies, are working to get people back to work.”

 The number of jobs statewide rose 14,300 last month compared to August.
 As a result, the state has regained 521,000 of the 609,500 jobs lost during the early stages of the pandemic in March and April of last year.